plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `attachToSendValuesCore()` attaches one `change` handler to the installation anchor.
 Every `change` event that bubbles to the anchor submits the adapter’s current Text Value.
 The handler does not inspect or filter the event target.

 The `duringEdit` option has no effect.
 Applications that place other editable controls within the same anchor or require different event filtering can replace the definition.

+The definition owns one immutable instance of each specialized ARIA updater and returns those shared instances for every installation.

 ##### Input Radio-Group Text Value Adapter